 Exposing Medical Students to Orthopedic Surgery Subspecialties

-The Department of Orthopaedic Surgery and Rehabilitation welcomes visiting senior medical students, though space is limited.
-We follow recommendations from the Coalition for Physician Accountability’s Work Group on Medical Students in the Class of 2021.
+The Department of Orthopaedic Surgery welcomes visiting senior medical students, though space is limited.
+We follow recommendations from the Coalition for Physician Accountability’s Work Group on Medical Students in the Class of 2022.

 Vanderbilt University School of Medicine seniors get first preference for our clerkships.
-When space allows, we accept visiting fourth-year medical students who:
+We accept visiting fourth-year medical students for a one month rotation during the months of July, August, September, October and November.

 We give preference to students at Nashville’s Meharry Medical College.